Beelzebold/Project-P-D/README.md

 And finally, wait.
 You slowly regenerate health (indicated by a bright looking flash), which can save you a lot of hassle.

+### Pissing Off Demons (And How to Finish the Job)
+So now you're probably wondering "When can I stop sucking so much and shoot them back?" and the answer to that is now.
+You will learn to aim your firearm, and pull the trigger.
+Good for you, cadet.

+#### Basic Gun Controls
+Altfire - Aim (There is no hipfiring in this game!)

+Reload - Take a wild guess.

+Fire - Finally, shooting one of their stupid faces.

+#### Guns
+So now that we've got that out of the way, guns.

+First of all, pistols.
+Typically takes 3-5 shots to kill a humanoid, depending on the gun.
+Lower magazine capacity - meant for a simply sidearm.

+PDWs and SMGs.
+Might take 2-4 shots to kill a humanoid.
+Usually has high magazine capacity and fast rate of fire.
+Mind the recoil on full-auto.

+Rifles.
+The big boys.
+Oftes takes 2-3 shots to dust a humanoid.
+They're good.

+Machineguns.
+The obligatory Big Fucking Guns.
+Guaranteed 2 shots to take out a humanoid, and incredibly fast rate of fire.
+The recoil on these can be a bitch.

 ## //CREDITS\\\

 Credits given where needed.
 If someone isn't credited or you want me to remove a